hananbenshabat/OpenGL-Project/README.md

 # OpenGL-Project
-3D train crossing a bridge - Course Project - Afeka College Developed without a game engine using C++ and OpenGL
+3D Train crossing a bridge - Course Project - Afeka College Developed without a game engine using C++ and OpenGL